Clichés … Clichés are cliché because they are soooo … damned cliché!

 More so now than ever before in history, people become desensitized to compendiums of words, however unacceptable, even despicable, if repeated often and forcefully.
 Social media has been a turbo-boost accelerant: people become numb to words over increasingly shorter and shorter time.

 Social media, those mostly sophomoric outlets that have and continue to cheapen and inexorably alter the social fabric, are destroying any pretense of thoughtful expression.
 Those make millions perhaps billions of people believe they are capable of independent thought!
 Nah: 99% of them end up in solitary confinement with a keyboard.
-And believe that anybody beyond first-bloodline folks (ok, not all) cares about them.
+And belief that anybody beyond first-bloodline folks (ok, not all) cares about them.

 And, perhaps a lawyerly-worded warning about potential cancer of the intellect.